ErikMuir/api-gateway-custom-authorizer/README.md

 ### JSON Web Key Sets (JWKS)

-This authorizer offers three methods for acquiring the JSON web key sets used to validate a caller's token:
+This authorizer offers two methods for acquiring the JSON web key sets used to validate a caller's token:

 1. Environment variable
    - This is the preferred method.
 It's very quick and therefore has minimal impact on latency.
 These keys are public by definition so this shouldn't pose a security threat.
 To implement, you would set the `JWKS` environment variable.
-For example, if you use Auth0 you would copy the results of a call to `https://YOUR_DOMAIN/.well-known/jwks.json`.
+For example, if you use Auth0 you would copy/paste the results of a call to `https://YOUR_DOMAIN.auth0.com/.well-known/jwks.json`.
-2. SSM parameter
-   - If you feel you need more security then you may choose to use an SSM parameter.
-A stubbed out method is provided that you would need to implement yourself.
 3. HTTP request
    - This is a horrible option as it will add a ton of unnecessary latency to each invocation.
 To implement, you would set the `JWKS_URI` environment variable.
-For example, if you use Auth0 you would set the value to `https://YOUR_DOMAIN/.well-known/jwks.json`.
+For example, if you use Auth0 you would set the value to `https://YOUR_DOMAIN.auth0.com/.well-known/jwks.json`.

 ### All-or-Nothing vs Claims-Based